knejadshamsi/mv_frontend/README.md

 Included in the project are sample data sets showcasing public transportation.
 These samples serve as a starting point for users to understand how MOVE displays GeoJSON data.

 ## Future Plans
-- Integration of a 3D interactive environment.
+- Integration of a 3D interactive environment. [done]
-- Extensive code refactoring for improved performance and scalability.
+- Extensive code refactoring for improved performance and scalability. [done]

 ## Contributing
 Currently, as MOVE is a personal project, there are no formal guidelines for contributions.
 However, interested contributors can refer to the project’s codebase and propose enhancements or fixes.

 ## Support
 For support and troubleshooting, users are advised to refer to the SvelteKit documentation.
 This will assist in addressing common issues related to the framework used in MOVE.

-## Licensing
-To Be Determined.
-The licensing model for MOVE will be updated in the future.

-## Note to Developers and Users
-As the platform evolves, your feedback and suggestions are invaluable.
-Feel free to explore MOVE, experiment with its features, and share your insights to shape its growth.